The Magic Portal: Plot

-In a traveling Lego spaceship run by anthropomorphic minifigures, astronaut Pee finds his crew mate El leaving Captain Paranoia's office in disappointment.
-Ignoring Pee's concerns, El walks by him aimlessly around the ship.
-He then finds a weird rectangular portal sitting inside the ship, flashing red, yellow, blue, and white.
-El walks through the portal and still remains on board the ship, but finds the portal leading to a dark tunnel upon turning around.
+In a Lego spaceship run by minifigures, astronaut Pee finds his crew mate El leaving Captain Paranoia's office in disappointment.
+Ignoring Pee's concerns, El walks by him aimlessly around the ship until stumbling upon a mysterious rectangular portal.
+El walks through the portal and still remains on board the ship, but finds the portal's other side leads to a dark tunnel upon turning around.
 Eager to find what is on the other side of the portal, El enters, and the tunnel pulls him through.

 El arrives at the other side of the portal, located in a maze.
 He is soon visited by red brick-built creatures that build El a car out of thin air.
 El climbs inside the car excitedly and drives through the maze, and the red creatures enter the portal to board the ship.
 As El drives his car around and meets other sentient brick-built creatures, he finds a menacing two-headed beast (each head having an excavator claw for a mouth) is following him.
 El tries to escape the beast, while nearly getting hit by a train in the process, and the car breaks down just as he finds the portal again.
 El leaves behind his car and runs for the portal, but he trips over one of the car's loose tires and falls.
 The beast arrives to eat his car, and it charges after the tire, causing El to faint, and therefore sending the beast over him, through the portal, and into the ship, which, for a moment, appears to be used as an animation set.

 El wakes back up and reenters the portal to inform Captain Paranoia about his experience.
 Paranoia disbelieves El and kicks him out of his office and into some live wires.
 Pee, however, is intrigued by El's story and asks him to take him to the portal.
 El guides him there, but finds the portal is gone.
 The ship's alarm goes off, waking up Paranoia from his nap and getting him to open his office door and find the red creatures El encountered earlier, phasing through the ship's walls.
 Paranoia collects his blaster before searching for the creatures, but instead finds the portal right behind him.
 He enters and is transported to a blank location.